SMTorg/smt/doc/Sphinx_doc/_src_docs/getting_started.rst

   - In terminal, navigate to the directory in which you want to download the source code and use the command :code:`git clone https://github.com/SMTorg/smt.git` to download.

-2. Go into the smt directory and use the command :code:`pip install .` to install SMT.
+2. Go into the smt directory and use the command :code:`pip install -e .` to install SMT.

 Uninstalling
 ------------